Package | Version | Title | Description |

 send_message send_message("show-packer",

-text = "this message is from your R/server.R file")
+text = "a message from R/server.R")

 We can also include messages from modules.